albinouty/shibby/README.md

 ```
 Options:
-  -r, --resync
+  -r
         Start here!
 Force a new token retrieval (sometimes you may need to do this again as previously provided tokens can expire)

-  -a, --auth [AUTH CODE]
+  -a [AUTH CODE]
         Login with numeric code generated from Libby app

-  -s, --search [SEARCH STRING]
+  -s [SEARCH STRING]
         Searches all your libraries for books that match the search string

-  -c, --checkout --lib [libraryId] --book [bookId]
+  -c [-L libraryId -b bookId]
         Checkout a book.
+You must also pass in -L which is the library id (use the --list command to see these) -b which is the book id (get this from the overdrive website URL)

+  -H [-L libraryId -b bookId]
-You must also pass in --lib which is the library id (use the --list command to see these) -b | --book which is the book id (get this from the overdrive website URL)
+        Place a hold for the book.
+You must also pass in -L which is the library id (use the --list command to see these) -b which is the book id (get this from the overdrive website URL)

-  -d --lib [libraryId] --book [bookId]
+  -d [-L libraryId -b bookId]
         Downloads the audiobook to the default location (~/audiobooks).
-You must pass in the library id to download from as well as the book id.
+You must pass in the library id (-L) to download from as well as the book id (-b).

+  -L [LIBRARY ID]
+        Allows you to pass in the library id (retrieved from the --list command).
+This is required for checking out a book, placing holds, and downloading.

+  -b [BOOK ID]
+        Allows you to pass in the book id (which is shown in commands like search, holds, or loans).
+This is required for checking out a book, placing holds, and downloading.

-  --download=/your/custom/path --lib [libraryId] --book [bookId]
+  --download=/your/custom/path
         Downloads the audiobook to the location provided.
 You must pass in the library id to download from as well as the book id.

   --list